About Me

 Responsive Pedagogies for Multilingual Literacy Learning

-I focus on how to multilingual youth mediate learning for one another and how educators notice this mediation and responsively scaffold learning tasks for the multilingual learners in their classrooms.
+I focus on how multilingual youth mediate learning for one another and how educators notice this mediation and responsively scaffold learning tasks for the students in their classrooms.
 A related effort is helping youth to recognize their own resources and use these strategically to develop their (and their peers’) skills.
-In particular, I am deeply engaged in studying the strengths that resettled refugee teens, particularly those from Karenni, Karen, and Chin backgrounds, bring to their learning.
-Since 2013, I have been engaged in practice-research partnerships with after-school programs serving resettled refugee youth.
-I conduct discourse analysis on multilingual youth learning in after-school programs and K12 classrooms.
-My work with resettled refugees in after-school programs and my frequent work in schools helps me see the rich resources that multilingual youth bring to learning.
-How can we (as educators) reveal and unpack these resources – especially the organic, strategic learning youth do – and leverage their practices more in our instruction?
+My teaching and research are guided by the question: How can we (as educators) reveal and unpack these resources – especially the organic, strategic learning learners do – and leverage their practices more in our instruction?

 Teacher Learning regarding the Effective Education of Multilingual Students